novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-146.md

 She regretted not stressing enough that being late could lead to regret.

-Still, she considered using 【Guseong】's servers to be a decent achievement.
+Still, she considered the sale of 【Guseong】's servers to be a decent compromise.

 Considering the growth pace that 【Jungle】 had shown so far, it was unpredictable how quickly 【Jungle USA】 would establish itself in the U.S.